There are many mental symptoms that may be classified as anxiety and depression that could be experienced during pregnancy.

 These include crying for no reason, overwhelming irritability or feelings of butterflies in the stomach.
 Other women complain of insomnia, forgetfulness, palpitations, or even extreme outbursts of anger.

-Acupuncture treatment for anxiety and depression during pregnancy is commonly performed by many members of the New Zealand Register of Acupuncturists, also now known as Acupuncture New Zealand.
+Acupuncture treatment for anxiety and depression during pregnancy is commonly performed by many members of the New Zealand Register of Acupuncturists, also now known as Acupuncture NZ.

 The treatment of anxiety, depression and other mental health disorders is taught as part of the four year full time Bachelor of Acupuncture course at the New Zealand School of Acupuncture and TCM.

 What organs are involved in the treatment of anxiety during pregnancy according to traditional Chinese medicine?